CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Network-Command-Line-Utility---NCLU.md

-  - `net commit permanent` retains the [snapshot](/version/cumulus-linux-377/Installation-Management/Using-Snapshots) [backup file](Back-up-and-Restore.html) taken when committing the change.
-    Otherwise, the snapshotbackup files created
-    from NCLU commands are cleaned
-    up periodically with a snapper cron
+  - `net commit permanent` retains the [snapshot](/version/cumulus-linux-377/Installation-Management/Using-Snapshots) taken when committing the change.
+Otherwise, the snapshots created from NCLU commands are cleaned up periodically with a snapper cron job.
-    job.

   - `net commit delete` deletes one or more snapshots created when